Earlier this year, Microsoft announced that Live Presentations was coming. It is now generally available on PowerPoint for the web.

 When we first announced PowerPoint Live, we saw excitement from both business and education customers about how this feature could be used at personal events: conferences, lecture halls, business all hands, town halls, and more.
 Of course, the world has changed a lot since then.

-We know that As more physical events and meetings take place, PowerPoint Live will prove to be a very useful tool to connect with your audience and communicate more effectively, which we’d like to show you.
-However, we also have tips below on how to use this capability now in remote work and learning scenarios.
+Microsoft knows that As more physical events and meetings take place, PowerPoint Live will prove to be a very useful tool to connect with your audience and communicate more effectively, which Microsoft would like you to see.
+However, they also have tips below on how to use this capability now in remote work and learning scenarios.

 Providing a personalized presentation experience to each audience member

 Every presenter knows how hard it is to really keep your audience engaged during a presentation.
-The PowerPoint Live experience can help users make their presentations engaging and inclusive.
+The PowerPoint Live experience can help users make their presentations engaging and exclusive.

 Everyone in the audience is able to connect from their device (laptop, tablet or phone) where they can follow along with the presentation, and they can also move back through the slides at their own pace without the presenter.
 The audience can also give the presenter instant feedback in the form of live comments, comment, and review the presentation at the end.